- About Us

 Parker School is a non-profit, college-preparatory independent day school fully accredited by the National Association of Independent Schools (NAIS) and the Western Association of Schools and Colleges (WASC).
 Established in 1976 by community leaders, Parker School has been an important community resource for education, dedicated to serving a diverse student body for four decades.

 Today, Parker School is thriving and serves more than 300 kindergarten through twelfth-grade students.
 The school has sustained its commitment to maintaining tuition at a reasonable level and providing tuition assistance to students in need (currently nearly 50% of the student body).
 The guiding values at Parker are excellence, integrity, and compassion, and students enjoy: a rigorous academic program; hands-on experiential learning; an excellent arts program; leadership opportunities; exciting extra-curricular activities such as debate, athletics, drama, and dance; opportunities for hands-on community service; a nurturing atmosphere; and a true sense of ‘ohana, extended family.
-In 2003, the Zero Tolerance Policy on drugs and alcohol was established to ensure a healthy and safe learning environment.

 Some examples of Parker School successes include:

-- 17 students recognized by the National Merit Scholarship Program in the last seven years, including five Finalists, four semifinalists, and ten commended students.
+- 19 students recognized by the National Merit Scholarship Program in the last nine years, including five Finalists, four semifinalists, and ten commended students.

-- 1st place honors six years in a row by Parker Athletics in HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities and community service
+- 1st place honors six years in a row by Parker Athletics in HMSA’s Kaimana Awards for achievements in athletics, academics, sportsmanship, healthy activities, and community service